Categorization Model and Methods

 To categorize infrastructure objects into groups, you can use the following methods:

 - Tag-based categorization — the default method used by Veeam ONE Client that allows you to import an existing categorization model from the vCenter Server.
 Tag-based categorization is the only way to group datastore clusters.

 - Import-based categorization — the method that allows you to import a categorization model using a CSV file.
-You can either synchronize Business View categorization data with categorization data from 3rd party software automatically, or categorize virtual infrastructure objects outside Veeam ONE Client and import this categorization data manually.
+You can either synchronize Business View categorization data with categorization data from 3rd party software automatically, or categorize virtual or physical infrastructure objects outside Veeam ONE Client and import this categorization data manually.